elusivecodes/FyreFileSystem/README.md

 **Is Readable**

-Determine if the file is readable.
+Determine whether the file is readable.

 ```php
 $isReadable = $file->isReadable();